National Rail: National Rail website

 In July 2021 the Department of Transport published the world’s first 'greenprint' to decarbonise all modes of domestic transport by 2050 in the UK.
 It was published two months before the climate summit COP26, and planned to provide a world-leading 'greenprint' to cut emissions from "seas and skies, roads and railways".
 The nationalrail.co.uk website also signed up to the same carbon commitment, which was referred to as 'The Green Travel Pledge' and was cited on its website and via Rail Delivery Group media.

 In June 2023 the website was completely overhauled with an entirely new frontend retaining little of the old designs but the brand logo remained.
 The website is quoted as saying its website is, "cleaner, more modern, and full of better information".
 In addition, its original mobile website which was a sub-domain (m.nationalrail.co.uk now redirects) was switched off.

 Earlier in 2024 National Rail's digital journey planner was also switched off and redirected to the new version.
 Online Journey Planner (OJP) was the engine used to plan routes, calculate fares and establish ticket availability.
 The OJP accesses real-time information directly from Darwin, meaning all journey plans take account of delays, schedule changes and train cancellations.
 The OJP data feed APIs are available for use under licence.
 Darwin is the data system that powers all the real-time information which customers use to check the status of train journeys.
 In 2024 Darwin celebrated its 20th anniversary.

+National Rail also publishes route and destination pages on its website (e.g. “trains to Glasgow” or “london to manchester”), which provide travel information, journey planning tools and links to purchase rail tickets for journeys across Great Britain.
+These pages combine route and destination information with access to fares and booking options through the National Rail journey planner.
+One of these pages was cited in a BBC travel article about the best slow train journey in Britain by train expert Tom Chesshyre in 2025.

+Future

+Under the plans (Bill 325 2024-26) laid out in the current parliament underpinning the creation of Great British Railways (GBR), the Labour government intends to consolidate many of the existing rail industry bodies into the new organisation, with their roles carried out under the GBR banner.